zmeyaz/zmeyaz/README.md

 you'll definitely get my attention faster by whispering, if i dont respond im truly sorry!

  current interests are : tf2, madcom, forsaken, block tales, creatures of sonaria, rdr2, brawl stars, ultrakill, pressure
+- mostly games but i love horror movies too! current fav the strangers, mbv, friday 13th and apocalyptic movies<3
+- music taste is very flexible i listen to everything (almosttt)

 i love my friends and making new ones too, im a social fella and wouldn't mind learning a thing or two about something new!!